nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `findAny n/John` finds all contacts that have the substring `john` in their name
+* `findAny n/John` Finds all contacts that have the substring `john` in their name

-* `findAny n/alex david` finds all contacts that have either the substring 'alex' or 'david' in their name<br>
+* `findAny n/alex david` Finds all contacts that have either the substring 'alex' or 'david' in their name<br>

-* `findAny n/alex david a/woodlands` finds all contacts that have either the substring 'alex' or 'david' in their name or have the substring 'woodlands' in their address
+* `findAny n/alex david a/woodlands` Finds all contacts that have either the substring 'alex' or 'david' in their name or have the substring 'woodlands' in their address

-* `findAny n/alex n/david` only finds all contacts that have the substring 'david' in their name
+* `findAny n/alex n/david` Finds only the contacts that have the substring 'david' in their name

 **Common issues:**